transparencylog/tl/README.md

 ## Installation

-Download the appropriate release from https://github.com/transparencylog/tl/releases and extract the archive
+Download the appropriate release for macOS, Windows, and Linux from https://github.com/transparencylog/tl/releases and extract the archive.

+Linux users can optionally use [.deb and .rpm](https://dl.equinox.io/transparencylog/tl/stable) packages.

 ## Example Usage